Home » Treatment Programs » Drug & Alcohol Detox

 Detox is the abbreviated term for detoxification, a process of purging all toxins from your body, from alcohol and prescription painkillers through to illicit drugs.

-Although every detox is slightly different, most detoxes will last from 5 to 10 days, depending on the severity of your addiction and the substance in question.
+Although every detox is slightly different, most detoxes will last from 5 to 10 days, depending on the severity of your drug addiction and the substance in question.
 Even if you are eager to launch into a treatment program, it’s vital to flush the toxins from your system before you get started with recovery properly.

 By educating yourself about detoxification, you will make things easier and more comfortable during this challenging time.